 VeChain and Fanghuwang strike key partnership

-Partnership will spearhead move for VEN into financial services.
+Partnership will spearhead move for VET into financial services.

-VeChain (VEN, VET) has announced a move into financial services after striking a partnership with Fanghuwang.
+VeChain (VET) has announced a move into financial services after striking a partnership with Fanghuwang.

 - Fanghuwang – A relatively new lender with a focus on SME property mortgage loans, that uses cloud computing and data analytics to help boost its efficiency and manage lending risk.
 Its cumulative transaction size is predicted to reach over US$15.5 billion by the end of 2018.